stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 Bash [`trap`][url_trap] command, which can be instructed to re-submit a job when it receives the [`SIGUSR1`][url_signals] signal.

-!!! important "Automatically resubmitting a job doesn't make it immediately runnable"
+!!! important "Job re-submission and execution delay"

     Jobs that are automatically re-submitted using this technique won't restart right away: the will get back in queue and stay pending until their